emil14/solid/ocp.md

 }
 ```

-Now imagine if we have to add an ability to count words in a string from url
+Now imagine if we add an ability to count words in a string from url

 ```go
 func countWords(file bool) int {